-Here is one of our free compare and contrast essay titled: The Blogger vs The Online Journalist
+Free compare and contrast essay on the topic The Blogger vs The Online Journalist

 In the 21st century, the state of publishing the news has both evolved and is continuing to evolve.
 The world where the journalist – the reporter, the correspondent, the newshound – only writes for traditional print publications (newspapers, magazines, and even newsletters) is long gone and certainly obsolete.
 Today, rather, we see news articles published on websites and in print publications.